svenbolte/wp-print/readme.txt

 * Do note that if you are using WP-Email, any text within [donotprint][/donotprint] will not be emailed as well.

 ### Custom Template
-* WP-Print will load 'print-css.css', 'print-posts.php' and 'print-comments.php' from your theme's directory if it exists.
+* wpprint will load 'print-css.css', 'print-posts.php' and 'print-comments.php' from your theme's directory if it exists.
-* If it doesn't exists, it will just load the respective default file that comes with WP-Print.
+* If it doesn't exists, it will just load the respective default file that comes with wpprint.
-* This will allow you to upgrade WP-Print without worrying about overwriting your printing styles or templates that you have created.
+* This will allow you to upgrade wpprint without worrying about overwriting your printing styles or templates that you have created.

 == Changelog ==